sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 2. [Frames Creations](#Frames-Creation) (Code : [2_Frame_Creations.py](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/2_Frame_Creations.py))
    - Given the patterns in the pixels, we create a Background Frame and then subtract it from the Science Frame, giving the resulting Fixed Frames
 3. [Median Frame Gaussian Fitting](#Median-Frame-Gaussian-Fitting) (Code : [3_Median_Frame_Fitting.py](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/3_Median_Frame_Fitting.py))
-   - We created a Median Frame from the Science Frames and fit multiple Gauss curve fits to its columns
+   - We created a Median Frame from the Fixed Frames and fit multiple Gauss curve fits to its columns
 4. [Fixed Frames Gaussian Fitting](#Fixed-Frames-Gaussian-Fitting) (Code : [4_Fixed_Frame_Fitting.py](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/4_Fixed_Frame_Fitting.py))
-   - Given the Fixed Frames, we fit multiple Gauss curve fits to their columns with the help of the Median Frame Fits
+   - Given the corresponding Fixed Frame, we fit multiple Gauss curve fits to their columns with the help of the Median Frame Fits
 5. [Infill Fixed Frames](#Infill-Fixed-Frames) (Code : [5_Create_Final_Frames.py](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/5_Create_Final_Frames.py))
    - We use the Fixed Frame fits to infill the Fixed Frames and we then remove the cosmic rays using lacosmic.
 This gives us the Final Frames.